Have questions about the Child Care Business Lab or the application process? Check out our Frequently Asked Questions below:

 Tell me more about the special child care business loan.
 How much money can I borrow?

 It depends on your projected business income/anticipated revenue and how much money you need to create a sustainable business.

 One important milestone for participants is the development of a business plan that will include a description of the service to be delivered; start-up costs to enhance, renovate or build a space and buy equipment/supplies; ongoing costs and expected revenue.
-During the sessions in Waterville, you will learn the key elements of how to create a business plan, then you will work one-on-one with a business advisor to write your plan for your business.
+During the workshops, you will learn the key elements of how to create a business plan, then you will work one-on-one with a business advisor to write your plan for your business.
 Through this process, you will be able to determine how much money you need to borrow and can afford.

 What are the eligibility requirements for the special child care business loan?

 Credit score is frequently one factor that is used to determine how much of a risk it will be to lend someone money.
 In advance of applying for a loan, you will work individually and confidentially with a certified financial counsellor who will help you review your credit report; offer advice on how to improve your credit score, if appropriate; create a budget and recommend ways to reduce debt.

 Frequently, loans of less than $15,000 to buy equipment/supplies can be secured by a lien on business assets, such as playground equipment.
 Larger-value loan requests, such as those for new construction of a center-based child care business, will undergo a traditional loan review process.
 As part of the Child Care Business Lab curriculum, you will learn how to access capital and a business advisor will help you navigate the process.

 Are there any resources for those not selected for the Child Care Business Lab?